-The U.S. Drug Enforcement Administration lists hydromorphone as a Schedule II controlled substance, meaning it has a high potential for abuse and a very high chance of causing physical and psychological dependency.
+The Drug Enforcement Administration lists hydromorphone as a Schedule II controlled substance, meaning it has a high potential for abuse and a very high chance of causing physical and psychological dependency.

-People who abuse hydromorphone take the drug without prescriptions, in higher doses than prescribed, in ways other than how it is meant to be taken or in combination with other substances of abuse.
-The drug has also been used as a substitute for heroin, an illicit opioid, because it’s available in intravenous formulations and is stronger than other prescription opioids, such as oxycodone and hydrocodone.
+People who misuse hydromorphone take the drug without prescriptions, in higher doses than prescribed, in ways other than how it is meant to be taken or in combination with other substances of abuse.
+The drug has been used as a substitute for heroin, an illicit opioid, because it’s available in intravenous formulations and is stronger than other prescription opioids, such as oxycodone and hydrocodone.

 Common side effects of hydromorphone include: